What Is Lean Warehousing? Benefits, 5S Principles & Best Practices

 1. Sort (Seiri)

-If you have slow-moving inventory that has been sitting for a long period of time, store these items in a separate storage area to free up space in your warehouse.
-This makes it easier for your warehouse operators to find the items they need, enhancing efficiency.
+If you have slow-moving inventory that has been sitting for a long period of time, put it in a separate storage area to free up space in your working warehouse.

 2. Set in Order (Seiton)